tvierb/userlimit/README.md

 ## What does it do?

-The programm loads the state file and limits.conf when starting.
+The programm loads the state file "/var/run/userlimit.state" and config from "/etc/limits.conf" when starting.

 There's a check every 30 seconds that adds 30 seconds to the spent computer time of each user who has active processes.